ripple/opensource.ripple.com/docs/lending-protocol-v1-1/closed-ended-vaults.md

 | `LoanDelete`    | ✅         | ✅           | ✅         | ✅         |

 {% admonition type="info" name="Note" %}
-`LoanBrokerSet` is restricted on open-ended vaults, however the other loan-related transactions are intentionally enabled so you can manage any loans that are created after `LendingProtocol` is enabled and before `LendingProtocolV1_1` adds the loan broker restriction.
+`LoanBrokerSet` is restricted on open-ended vaults.
+The other loan-related transactions are intentionally enabled so you can manage any loans that are created after `LendingProtocol` is enabled and before `LendingProtocolV1_1` adds the loan broker restriction.
 {% /admonition %}

 {% raw-partial file="/docs/_snippets/common-links.md" /%}